gabrielweyer/azure-functions-telemetry/README.md

 # Azure Functions Limitations

-This project demonstrates the limitations of Azure Functions `v3` and `v4` in three areas:

-- HTTP binding
-- Development experience
-- Application Insights integration

-This project is supporting the blog post I wrote about [Azure Functions and their limitations][blog-post].
+This project demonstrates the limitations of the Application Insights integration with Azure Functions `v3` and `v4`.
+This repository is supporting the blog post I wrote about [Azure Functions and their limitations][blog-post].

 ## Prerequisites